kkkgo/hugo-friendlinks/README.md

 # a hugo friend links templates.
 ## usage
- - 1. copy "layouts" to your hugo website path or theme path.
+ - 1. Copy "layouts" to your hugo website path or theme path.
- - 2. creat a xxx.md, set page layout to "links", If you want to add to menu, set menu to main.
+ - 2. Creat a xxx.md, set page layout to "links", If you want to add to index, set menu to main.
 ```markdown
 ---
 title: "Myfriends"